-Full Body Intelligence Test combines stool sample testing and blood testing with a saliva test to provide eight Integrative Health scores — including biological age, gut health, immune system health, oral health, and brain and cognitive health — and over 50 subscores to help optimize overall health and show how you’re aging internally.
+The Full Body Intelligence Test combines stool sample testing and blood testing with a saliva test to provide eight Integrative Health scores — including biological age, gut health, immune system health, oral health, and brain and cognitive health — and more than 50 subscores to help optimize overall health and show how you’re aging internally.

 Viome tests analyze your samples to determine various markers of health, including:

 - biological age (based on cell function and DNA damage)

 Viome maintains that its tests can help people improve digestion, increase their energy levels, lose weight, improve the efficiency of their metabolism, and sleep better.

 While these claims sound really promising, they may not be grounded in science.

 As Kubala explains, a 2019 review shows that both healthcare professionals and microbiome experts remain dubious about the usefulness of direct-to-consumer tests, as a result of a lack of concrete evidence linking particular microbes to various diseases and the lack of regulation of direct-to-consumer microbiome testing (